270 g wheat flour

 To the top:

 Olive oil and flake salt

 Herbs, semi dried tomatoes, potatoes, olives or a little firm cheddar cheese

 The day before

-Start by autolysis the two kinds of flour and the water about an hour before your sourdough is ready.
-Autolysis sounds complicated, but is a simple blend of flour and water that initiates the formation of gluten networks.
-The gluten network is important to ensure the bread's good crumb and crisp crust.
+Start by doing an autolysis with the two kinds of flour and the water about an hour before your sourdough is ready.
+Autolysis sounds complicated, but it's simply a mix of flour and water that initiates the formation of the gluten network.
+The gluten network is important to ensure the bread's good crumb and crispy crust.

-Add the sourdough (or yeast) and salt to your flour mixture and knead it together until the dough is glossy, even and release the sides bowl.
-Cover the dough and leave it on the kitchen table for about an hour until you can see it has started to rise.
+Add the sourdough (or yeast) and salt to your flour mixture and knead it together until the dough is smooth and lets go of the sides of the bowl.
+Cover the dough with a tea towel and leave it on the kitchen table for about an hour until you can see it has started to rise.

 On the day

-Remove the dough from the fridge and leave for half an hour.
-Pour a little olive oil into the bottom of a shape (16*23) then pour the dough into the mould.
-Pour a sash of olive oil over the dough, make your hands wet and prick the dough well with your fingers.
-Now put the filling you want slightly down in the dough and flimsy with flaked salt, and let it all rise 1 to 2 hours.
+Take the dough out of the fridge and leave for half an hour.
+Pour a little olive oil into the bottom of a baking tin or pan (16x23 cm) then pour the dough into the pan.
+Pour a splash of olive oil over the dough, make your hands wet and prick the dough with your fingers, so you leave small holes in the dough.
+Now push the filling you want slightly down in the dough and sprinkle with flaked salt.
+Let it rise 1-2 hours.
 Heat the oven to 250 degrees and bake for about 20 minutes.
-Look at the bread and knock on it, it sounds hollow it's finished baked.
+Look at the bread and knock on it - if it sounds hollow it's finished.
 TIP: About 60 g. of the wheat flour can be replaced with wholegrain flour, it gives a slightly heavier bread, but still with a good crumb, and lots of flavor.